 - All patients presenting with anginal-type chest pain or an equivalent anginal event may be candidates.
-The paramedic will perform an initial 12-lead EKG to determine the presence of an AMI. - All patients with evidence of an AMI after performing a diagnostic 12-lead EKG will be considered an included patient for the Cardiac Alert Program. (>1mm ST elevation in 2 contiguous leads) - The EMS Provider will complete the Cardiac Alert Checklist and contact the receiving facility as soon as possible.
-The EMS Provider must speak directly with the MCP.
+The paramedic will perform an initial 12-lead EKG to determine the presence of an AMI. - All patients with evidence of an AMI (>1mm ST elevation in 2 contiguous leads) on a diagnostic 12-lead EKG.
+The EMS Provider will complete the Cardiac Alert Checklist and contact the receiving facility as soon as possible.